 The brake master cylinder is an important component of a vehicle.
 Brake master cylinders convert the force of the foot or fingers into hydraulic pressure.

-When air gets trapped into the master cylinder, bleeding the brakes is needed.
+When the air gets trapped in the master cylinder, bleeding the brakes is needed.